securevale/swift-confidential/README.md

 This tool aims to provide an elegant and maintainable solution to the above problem by introducing the composable obfuscation techniques that can be freely combined to form an algorithm for obfuscating selected Swift literals.

+> [!NOTE]
-> **NOTE:** While Swift Confidential certainly makes the static analysis of the code more challenging, **it is by no means the only code hardening technique that you should employ to protect your app against reverse engineering and tampering**.
+> While Swift Confidential certainly makes the static analysis of the code more challenging, **it is by no means the only code hardening technique that you should employ to protect your app against reverse engineering and tampering**.
 To achieve a decent level of security, we highly encourage you to supplement this tool's security measures with **runtime application self-protection (RASP) checks**, as well as **Swift code obfuscation**.
 With that said, no security measure can ever guarantee absolute security.
 Any motivated and skilled enough attacker will eventually bypass all security protections.
 For this reason, **always keep your threat models up to date**.

 ## Getting started